Skip to main content

 2. The Chorus Proxy redirects the request to the main storage according to routing policy in config -2-3-4-7-.

-3. For write requests ({POST}, {PUT}, {DELETE}), the proxy creates a task directing changes to be copied from the main storage volume to follower storage volumes according to replication policy -5-6-.
+3. For write requests ({POST}, {PUT}, {DELETE}), the proxy creates a task directing changes to be copied from the main storage endpoint to follower storage endpoints according to replication policy -5-6-.

 4. The Chorus Worker retrieves the task and syncs changes from the main to the follower -8-9-10-.